Multicopy observables for the detection of optically nonclassical states: Conclusion and Perspectives

 Finally, we have identified the criterion based on $d_{1235}$ as the most remarkable of all criteria built from the minors of the matrix of moments of dimension $N=5$.
 It detects all states that are detected by $d_{15}$ and $d_{123}$ but also many more states that cannot be detected by neither of them.
-He have found a simple expression for its associated 4-copy nonclassicality observable $\hat{B}_{1235}$, but have unfortunately not been able to find a corresponding physical implementation in terms of a linear interferometer and photon number detectors.
-Finding an implementation (involving most probably a more complex circuit and/or measurement) seems to be very challenging and is left as an open problem.
+He have found a simple expression for its associated four-copy nonclassicality observable $\hat{B}_{1235}$, but have unfortunately not been able to find a corresponding physical implementation in terms of a linear interferometer and photon number detectors.
+Finding an implementation (involving probably a more complex circuit or higher-order measurements) is left as a challenging open problem.
 The difficulty arises because of the much higher order in mode operators of the observable $\hat{B}_{1235}$.
-A possible approach could perhaps exploit the representation of Gell-Mann matrices (instead of Pauli matrices) in terms of mode operators since we deal with three modes in Eq. (\ref{eq_final_expression_f_1235}) while we only have two modes in Eq. (\ref{eq:B123operator_1st_expression}).
-Even though $d_{1235}$ only gives a sufficient (not necessary) condition for nonclassicality, it is expected to detect a wide range of nonclassical states so that finding a feasible optical implementation would be highly valuable.
+Since we deal with three modes in Eq.~(\ref{eq_final_expression_f_1235}) rather than two modes as in Eq.~(\ref{eq:B123operator_1st_expression}), a possible approach could be to exploit the adjoint representation formed by $3\times 3$ matrices instead of the fundamental representation of SU(2) (i.e., the set of $2\times 2$ Pauli matrices), written in terms of mode operators.
+Even though $d_{1235}$ only gives a sufficient (not necessary) condition for nonclassicality, it is expected to detect a wide range of nonclassical states, so that finding a feasible optical implementation of $d_{1235}$ would be highly valuable.
+Of course, in order to avoid false positives, one would have to assess the robustness of this nonclassicality condition against slightly different replicas, which will necessarily be the case in practice.

-Another promising direction that is left for further work would be to extend our technique in order to detect the nonclassicality of multimode optical states.
+Another promising direction that is left for further work would be to extend our technique for detecting the nonclassicality of multimode optical states.
 We should be able to develop multicopy multimode observables, where each replica is made of several modes.
-Overall, this could result in an experimentally friendly procedure to certify optical nonclassicality.
+Overall, this could result in an experimentally-friendly procedure to certify optical nonclassicality.